 - A static rate for a single user or company

 - Sample based on user behaviors and demographics (saved cohorts)

 - Sample based on regex rules on API fields like certain URIs

 - Global sample rate

 Sample rates are prioritized in the above order.
+If both the user and company has a defined sample rate, the user’s rate always takes priority over the company’s rate.
 Meaning a sample rate set for a specific customer takes priority over the sample rate associated with a behavioral cohort that a customer belongs to.
 Unsurprisingly, the global sample rate has the lowest priority and is by default set to 100% for all customers.

 To access dynamic sampling, go to Alerting & Governance within the the top header menu and then select Sampling & Suppression

 User behavior driven sampling